- Get Help

-Tantamount to preventing sexual violence on university campuses is the role of sexual violence prevention and intervention education.
-Responsible for the development of a holistic and comprehensive University-wide approach to sexual violence intervention, the Sexual Violence Support & Prevention Office’s (SVSPO) educational approach seeks to develop a comprehensive strategy that equips students, faculty and staff with the awareness, knowledge and skills required to make social change towards ending sexual violence and misconduct.
+Tantamount to preventing sexual violence on university campuses is the role of sexual violence and misconduct prevention education.
+Responsible for the development of a holistic and comprehensive University-wide approach to sexual violence and misconduct prevention, the Sexual Violence Support & Prevention Office’s (SVSPO) educational approach seeks to develop a comprehensive strategy that equips students, faculty and staff with the awareness, knowledge and skills required to make social change towards ending sexual violence and misconduct.
 Students, staff and faculty are invited to participate in learning opportunities that address the following topics:

 a) active bystander intervention & empowering actions;

 c) responding to disclosures of sexual violence & supporting survivors;